scale-lab/PVTsensors/Sensors/README.md

 ## General Overview

-This folder contains three sensors:
+This folder contains three sensors and the SPI module:

 - __Temperature Sensor__: